Office Hours

 - NIH templates and formatting are used

-- NIH-compliant electronic signatures (DocuSign) are included .
-A typed name or scanned inked signature are not acceptable
+- NIH-compliant electronic signatures (DocuSign) are included.
+A typed name or a scanned, inked signature is not acceptable

 - UCSF Attestation has been completed (if submission is before January 25, 2026)